Bayt-al-Hikmah/FastifyJs/Workshop4/Workshop4.md

 module.exports = User
 ```
+We create a **`User` class** as a **model** to represent users in our application.
+Using this model, we can **create a new user** or **search for an existing user** with dedicated methods:

+- `User.create(fastify, username, password)` hashes the password and inserts the new user into the database, returning the newly created user’s ID.

+- `User.findByUsername(fastify, username)` searches the database for a user with the given username and returns the record if found.

+Both methods use **Promises** to wrap the database operations, allowing us to `await` them for clean asynchronous handling.

+By organizing database operations in a **model**, we **separate data access from application logic**, making the code more maintainable, reusable, and easier to read.

-**Update Authentication Routes** We refactor auth.js to use the User class, simplifying route logic.
+**Update Authentication Routes**
+We refactor auth.js to use the User class, simplifying route logic.

 **routes/auth.js (updated):**
 ```